 AHA studies support the advocacy efforts of the association and its member hospitals as they work to provide health care services to communities around the country.
 This section of the AHA website will provide you with the latest research and analysis of important and emerging trends in the hospital and health care field.
-AHA sponsors or conducts policy research in the areas of provider payment, limited-service hospitals, the cost of health care, information technology and other topics to assist members and policy makers in understanding issues critical to America’s hospitals.
+AHA sponsors or conducts policy research in the areas of provider payment, the cost of health care, information technology and other topics to assist members and policy makers in understanding issues critical to America’s hospitals.

 Health and Hospital Trends